zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

 web frameworks and web servers.
 You can find more about WSGI [here](https://peps.python.org/pep-0333/).
 So, WSGI is all well and good, but how do you actually DO it?
-Create a folder named your framework.
+Open your terminal to create a folder named your framework.
 I named mine apiwsgi:
 ```
 $ mkdir apiwsgi
 ```